prcore/docs/content/workflow/upload-event-log/project-creation.md

 {{< /tab >}}
 {{< /tabs >}}

+{{< hint type=note icon=gdoc_info_outline >}}
+When the column field is filled with `DURATION` (uppercase), then the program will calculate the duration of each case if there is no duration data defined in the original event log.
+{{< /hint >}}

 For example, if you want to define the outcome as `Offer sent` activity happened, you can select `Action` column (the name is from your original event log), and select `EQUAL` as the operator, and choose `Offer sent` as the value.
 Since `Action` is defined as `ACTIVITY` in the previous step, PrCore will know it is an activity column, and based on the convention, the `ACTIVITY` (as `TEXT`) supports the `EQUAL` operator, so it is valid.

-{{< hint type=note icon=gdoc_info_outline title="Special case" >}}
-1. When the column field is filled with `DURATION` (uppercase), then the program will calculate the duration of each case if there is no duration data defined in the original event log.
-2. When the definition of the selected column is `BOOLEAN`, then the value field can be ignored if the operator is `IS_TRUE` or `IS_FALSE`.
-{{< /hint >}}

 ```
 "positive_outcome": [